-We provide outpatient clinic services at Brigham and Women’s Hospital in Boston, Dana-Farber Cancer Institute in Boston, and Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital in Weymouth.
+We provide outpatient clinic services at Brigham and Women's Hospital in Boston, Dana-Farber Cancer Institute in Boston, and Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital in Weymouth.

-We provide surgical services at three locations: Brigham and Women’s Hospital, Dana-Farber/Brigham and Women’s Cancer Center in clinical affiliation with South Shore Hospital, and Brigham and Women’s Faulkner Hospital in Jamaica Plain.
+We provide surgical services at three locations: Brigham and Women's Hospital, Dana-Farber Brigham Cancer Center in clinical affiliation with South Shore Hospital, and Brigham and Women's Faulkner Hospital in Jamaica Plain.